fbarranco/starter-research-group/content/post/20171112-ICTProposersDay/index.md

 ---
-title: CVR Lab ta the ICT Proposer's Day
+title: CVR Lab at the ICT Proposer's Day
 date: 2017-11-12
 ---